papyri/site-docs/checklist.md

 ### P.Medin.Madi (see O.Medin.Madi).

 ### P.Meerman.
 = _Die Aegyptische Sammlung des Museum-Meermanno-Westreenianum im Haag_, ed.
 W. Spiegelberg.
 Strassburg 1896.
 There are two demotic texts.
 No. 2 was republished in FestLüddeckens, pp. 260—261 (S. Vleeming).
+[Online: archive.org](https://archive.org/details/pmeerman)

 ### P.Mert.
 = _A Descriptive Catalogue of the Greek Papyri in the Collection of Wilfred Merton_. {ddb:p.mert}